Developing an emergency operations plan for your church

 Country singer Kacey Musgraves' single, "Biscuits," is gaining popularity.
 The message of the song can be summed up in the line that advises, "Mind your own biscuits and life will be gravy."
 It's a catchy and clever restatement of the familiar idiom, "mind your own business."

 In today's society, we've heard so many variations of this phrase that many people behave as though nothing that goes on in other people's lives is anyone else's business.
 When it comes to child abuse and neglect, the adage simply doesn't apply.
-Christians should be at the/p>... [continue]
+Christians should be at the forefront in reminding society that child abuse and neglect are everyone's... [continue]

 Legislature says “I Do” to Pastor Protection Act